 In the euro area, services and manufacturing output shrank for a 10th month in November, London-based Markit Economics said last week, adding that “France, Spain and Italy continue to see strong contractions.”

 General Motors Co.
-(GM)’s Opel division announced yesterday it will stop making cars at its plant in Bochum, Germany, in 2016 as the U.S. automaker seeks to stem European losses.
+(GM:US)’s Opel division announced yesterday it will stop making cars at its plant in Bochum, Germany, in 2016 as the U.S. automaker seeks to stem European losses.

 U.S. Federal Reserve policy makers begin a two-day meeting today and will publish updated projections on economic growth, unemployment, inflation and interest rates tomorrow.